TeeRarian/GT-Macro/README.md

 ### __Mystery Evolution: + (Numpad Plus)__
 - Performs Mystery Evolution 2 times.
 - __Modularity__
-  - Modular, can be placed anywhere before or after another modular macro.
+  - Modular, can be removed or placed anywhere before or after another modular macro.
 - __Safety__
   - Unsafe, your Mystery Evolution settings should already be set to only select 1 and 2 star equipment, and to exclude incompleted Knowledge or Collections.
 ### __Pass: / (Slash)__
 - Claims Pass Missions then Pass Rewards for both the Guardian and Festival Passes.
 - __Modularity__
-  - Modular, can be placed anywhere before or after another modular macro, although discouraged.
+  - Modular, can be removed or placed anywhere before or after another modular macro, although discouraged.
   - Recommended to be placed towards the end of `Nightlies: PageDown (pg dn)` so that you do not complete another mission after already claiming Pass Missions.
 - __Safety__
   - Safe, assuming no prior macro fails.
 ### __Mailbox: = (Equals)__
 - Claims mail from both the General and Manage categories.
 - __Modularity__
-  - Modular, can be placed anywhere before or after another modular macro, although discouraged because it is susceptible to not function as intended.
+  - Modular, can be removed or placed anywhere before or after another modular macro, although discouraged because it is susceptible to not function as intended.
   - Recommended to be placed last in `Dailies: PageUp (pg up)`.
 - __Safety__
   - Unsafe, will not function as intended if clicking Receive All will make you exceed 3000 Stamina.